d3x0r/STFRPhysics/QuantizedProbability.md

 and the method of measure changes considerations slightly.
 A Stern-Gerlach(SG) device passes every event to the next, while a polarizer ends up blocking the event instead, and nothing is transmitted.

+This is also quantized weight on a beam-balance.
+(This is not in conflict with Newtonian Physics, as there was nothing given for this).

 ## Thought Experiment (RNG simulation)